February 14th 1929, Chicago, Illinois.

 The massacre left all bar one dead, but he died hours later.
 The brutality and ferociousness of the attack was widely reported and photographs from inside the garage seen around the country.

-The ground swell of opinion now changed as a result of the massacre, leading to Capone becoming ‘Public Enemy No. 1’ and the beginning of the end of Prohibition.
+The ground swell of opinion now changed because of the massacre, leading to Capone becoming ‘Public Enemy No. 1’ and the beginning of the end of Prohibition.

 There was only one survivor of America’s most infamous and unsolved crime, a dog named Highball who was the mechanic John May’s dog.